TroyRobinson/TailwindVSCode/README.md

 - Editor title button on HTML files detected to use Tailwind.
 - Opens a live preview in a Webview beside the editor.
 - Hover over elements to see their classes in a tooltip, with a highlight box.
+- Pause/Resume control in preview to disable all interactivity for safe inspection and editing.

 Notes: